Chitrakoot Colony: Location

 Chitrakoot is located along Ajmer Road in West Jaipur.
 It is bordered by Vaishali Nagar (Jaipur) to the north, Vidyut Nagar to the east, and Pratap Nagar to the west.
 The area is approximately 15 km from Jaipur International Airport.
 The 200 Feet Bypass, an important road, runs adjacent to Chitrakoot, providing direct connectivity to other parts of Jaipur and access to the city's main roads.

 Transport

 The neighborhood is easily accessible by auto-rickshaws and taxis.
-For private vehicles, the presence of Ajmer Road and the 200 Feet Bypass ensures smooth connectivity to the city's key locations and beyond.
+Ajmer Road and the 200 Foot Bypass Road pass near the area and provide road connectivity to other parts of Jaipur.

 Education

-Chitrakoot Colony is close to several educational institutions in Jaipur, making it a preferred location for families.
-The area is also home to various coaching centers and tutoring services, catering to the needs of students.
+Chitrakoot is close to several educational institutions in Jaipur.
+The area is also home to various coaching centers and tutoring services.